nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp1.md

 ![](./gcp_images/gcp_billingtab.png "GCP billing tab")

-On this page, check the box next to your billing account - below it is called "My Billing Account" (a).
+On this page, select "Manage billing account".
+That should take you to a new page where you can check the box next to your billing account - in the screenshot below, it is called "My Billing Account" (a).
 The right-hand panel will show information about the members and their roles for your billing account.
 You can add members by clicking on "Add member" (b).
 There are many member and role options on the GCP.
 For example, there are several options for billing account member roles - read more from the [Google Cloud support documentation](https://cloud.google.com/billing/docs/how-to/billing-access).
 By default, as the owner of the billing account, you are designated the "Billing Account Administrator" role (c).

 ![](./gcp_images/gcp_billingaccountmember.png "GCP billing account information")